Koala rescue: 1 orphaned joey, and her species' fight for survival | DW | 30.11.2020

 "This is some of the last unburned, intact, quality habitat that remains on the north coast of the state.
 I don't understand how they can justify this," he says.

 In June, a parliamentary inquiry found that without "urgent government intervention," koalas will be extinct in New South Wales by 2050.
-State Environment Minister Matt Kean responded by telling Australian media he wanted instead to double koala numbers by that date.
-Yet, "he's part of the same government that is still logging these unburned forests," Wild says.
+State Environment Minister Matt Kean responded by telling Australian media that he wanted instead to double koala numbers by that date.
+Yet, Wild said, Kean is "part of the same government that is still logging these unburned forests."

 This contradiction points to a fierce tension in Australian politics.

 One the one hand, the future of one of the country's most iconic species demands urgent conservation measures.
-On the other, the fallout of COVID-19 has prompted the New South Wales authorities to fast-track commercial projects in a bid to boost the economy.
+On the other, the financial fallout from the coronavirus pandemic has prompted authorities in New South Wales to fast-track commercial projects in a bid to boost the economy.

 One such project is the expansion of a German-owned rock quarry at Brandy Hill, which the state environment minister approved in late October.
 It is set to destroy 52 hectares of pristine native forest that experts say are home to a breeding population of koalas.